astsu777/dotfiles/config/openbox/README.md

 dnf install openbox
 ```

 Then, you also need the files in this repository to actually configure Openbox and have the theme showcased in the above screenshot.
-The *polybar* configuration is available in the polybar folder.
+The *tint2rc* configuration file is available in this repository in the */config/tint2* folder and must be present in *$HOME/.config/tint2/tint2rc*.

 <u>**Note**</u>: this Openbox installation can be fully automated by using my [bootstrap script](https://github.com/GSquad934/bootstrap).